Machine versus Human Attention in Deep Reinforcement Learning Tasks: Method

-Next, we compile a set of game images to compute human and RL saliency maps.
+\paragraph{Comparison metrics} Next, we compile a set of game images to compute human and RL saliency maps.
 For each game, we let a trained PPO agent (with default hyperparameters) play the game until terminated, and uniformly sampled 100 images from the recorded trajectory.
 We will refer to this set of images as the standard image set.

-We then define two metrics for comparing saliency maps: Pearson’s Correlation Coefficient (CC) and Kullback-Leibler Divergence (KL).
+We then define two metrics for comparing saliency maps when using RL data: Pearson’s Correlation Coefficient (CC) and Kullback-Leibler Divergence (KL).
 Let $Q$ denote the human saliency map predicted by the human attention network.
 CC is between $-1$ and $1$ captures the linear relation between two distributions $Q$ and $P$:

 where $\sigma(P,Q)$ denotes the covariance, and $\sigma_P$ and $\sigma_Q$ are the standard deviations of $P$ and $Q$ respectively.
 CC penalizes false positives and false negatives equally.